Policies & Guidelines

 While the School carries insurance coverage for loss or damage to computing devices, our policies carry significant claim excesses and do not provide cover for wilful damage or neglect.

-School computer devices cannot be taken outside Tasmania without the explicit consent of the School.
+School computing devices cannot be taken outside Tasmania without the explicit consent of the School.
 Families are responsible for all damage or loss of School computing devices outside Tasmania.
 Consent requests should be made to the Information Services Manager.

 The School has a flat rate excess charge per repair for all non-warranty repair jobs.
 Full details are outlined in the Digital Citizenship Guide and Computer Use Agreement Years 7-12 that students and parents sign.
 This excess will apply regardless of fault, as it is the School’s expectation that students will take full and proper care of their computing devices at all times.